 As a former public defender, Daniel gained a great deal of experience arguing constitutional questions surrounding Fourth, Fifth, and Sixth Amendment rights in trial courts in southern Virginia.
 Before that, he worked as a legal aid attorney under a grant from the Department of Justice to represent elderly victims of crime and abuse.

 His initial interest in pursuing a career litigating for a free society developed while studying at The Antonin Scalia Law School at George Mason University, from which he graduated magna cum laude in the spring of 2016.
 During his tenure, he was the senior research editor of George Mason’s Civil Rights Law Journal, served on the school’s moot court board, and spent one summer as a Charles Koch Fellow.
 He has published scholarly articles on the topics of unreasonable searches and sovereign immunity, with more in progress.

 When he is not fighting for liberty in the courts, Daniel enjoys haranguing his friends into playing long, complicated strategy board games or whipping up something fabulous in his kitchen with one or more of the many contraptions he has accumulated over the years.
-He resides in northern Virginia with his wife, Julia, and two small, spoiled dogs named Peaches and Peanut.
+He resides in College Station, Texas with his wife, Julia, and two small, spoiled dogs named Peaches and Peanut.